chartjs/Chart.js/docs/axes/cartesian/timeseries.md

 * quarter
 * year

-For example, to create a chart with a time scale that always displayed units per month, the following config could be used.
+For example, to create a chart with a timeseries scale that always displayed units per month, the following config could be used.

 ```javascript
 var chart = new Chart(ctx, {